j2udev/valheim/README.md

 exit
 ```

-In order to make your dedicated server available to others, you'll need top open
+In order to make your dedicated server available to others, you'll need to open
 a few ports on your network.
 This varies by router, but I use Google WiFi which
 has a convenient app.

 `Settings` -> `Network & General` -> `Advanced networking` -> `Port management`
--> add the following ports:
+-> add the following ports for TCP and UDP:

 -   2456
 -   2457